 An in date thorough LOLER examination certificate (or certificate of conformity/receipt for items less than 6 months old) will be required for all items of climbing equipment.

-All equipment is available to hire at an additional cost including PPE.
+All equipment is available to hire including PPE.
 Please enquire for details.

 Pre-requisites for this course: